SysKitTeam/docs-securitymanager/get-to-know-security-manager/microsoft-teams-screen.md

 * **Delete** – Delete the selected team from your tenant.

 ### Global Settings tab
 On this report, you can see the set values for all the Team settings.
-They are grouped in 4 sections: Messaging, External Access, Guest Access, Teams Settings
+They are grouped in 4 sections: Messaging, External Access, Guest Access, and Teams Settings.
 ### Audit tab
 to do igor